 sudo -u user command Run command as user sudo command sudo -u root command Run command as root sudo su - sudo -i Login on an interactive shell as root sudo -u user -s Login as user with a shell, even if the user's shell is /sbin/nologin or similar sudo -l List the allowed commands for the current user sudo !!
-Run again the last command, but this time as root sudoedit /etc/passwd sudo -e /etc/passwd Edit safely a file (in this case, /etc/passwd) according to security policies.
-It is recommended to have nonprivileged users run this command instead of sudoing text editors as root on protected files, because the text editor might spawn a shell, causing security issues visudo Edit safely the sudoers file visudo -c Check the sudoers file for syntax errors, unused aliases, etc. su user Run a shell as user su Run a shell as root su root su -c "fdisk -l" Pass a single command to the shell su - su -l Ensure that the spawned shell is a login shell, hence running login scripts and setting the correct environment variables.
-Recommended option gksudo -u root command gksu -u root -l GUI front-ends to ${\tt su}$ and ${\tt sudo}$ used to run an X Window command or application as root.
-Pops up a requester prompting the user for root's password runuser -u user command Run command as user.
-Can be launched only by root doas -u user command Run $command$ as $user$ .
-Simpler version of sudo; access rights are configured in the file $/etc/doas.conf$ clear
+Run again the last command, but this time as root sudoedit /etc/passwd sudo -e /etc/passwd Safely edit a file (in this case, /etc/passwd) according to security policies.
+It is recommended to have nonprivileged users run this command instead of sudoing text editors as root on protected files, because the text editor might spawn a shell, causing security issues visudo Safely edit the sudoers file visudo -c Check the sudoers file for syntax errors, unused aliases, etc. su user Run a shell as user su su root Run a shell as root su -c "fdisk -l" Pass a single command to the shell su - su -l Spawn a login shell, hence ensuring that login scripts are run and the correct environment variables are set.
+Recommended option gksudo -u user command gksu -u user -l GUI front-ends to $su$ and $sudo$ , used to run an X Window application as user.
+Pops up a requester prompting for user's password pkexecuser user command Run command as user runuser -u user command Run command as user .
+Can be launched only by root doas -u user command Run command as user.
+Simpler version of sudo; access rights are configured in the file /etc/doas.conf clear